 Jennifer Coyle, OD, MS, FAAO

 Jennifer Coyle is the Dean of the Pacific University College of Optometry.
-Dr. Coyle, a graduate of Pacific University, completed a residency in contact lenses at the same institution and a Master's of Science in Clinical Optometry.
+Dr. Coyle, a graduate of Pacific University, completed a residency in contact lenses at that same institution and a Master's of Science in Clinical Optometry.
 She team-taught the contact lens didactic, laboratory and clinical curriculum for 14 years at Pacific University.
-During that time, Dr. Coyle was also in a private group practice in Beaverton, Oregon, specializing in contact lenses.
-She is a contributing editor for Primary Care Optometry News, an editorial advisory board member of Optometry Times, a Fellow in the American Academy of Optometry and a Diplomate in the Section on Cornea and Contact Lenses.
-Dr. Coyle is also a Diplomate of the American Board of Optometry, was named one of Vision Monday's 50 Most Influential Women in Optical in 2006 and received the 2010 Clarence G. Carkner Oregon Optometrist of the Year Award.
+During that time, Dr. Coyle was also in a private group practice in Beaverton, Oregon specializing in contact lenses.
+She is a contributing editor for Primary Care Optometry News, a Fellow in the American Academy of Optometry and a Diplomate in the Section on Cornea and Contact Lenses.
+Dr. Coyle is also a Diplomate of the American Board of Optometry, was named one of Vision Monday’s 50 Most Influential Women in Optical in 2006 and received the 2010 Clarence G. Carkner Oregon Optometrist of the Year award.
 She lectures frequently at national and international meetings on cornea and contact lenses, and has authored many publications and book chapters on those topics.

-Dr. Coyle is committed to the advancement of the profession of optometry, and currently serves as the first woman President of the Association of Schools and Colleges of Optometry (ASCO), and for 5 years was the Chair of the Oregon Optometric Physicians Association Advocacy Committee.
+Dr. Coyle is committed to the advancement of the profession of optometry, and served as the first woman President of the Association of Schools and Colleges of Optometry (ASCO) for two terms (2013-2015) and for 5 years was the Chair of the Oregon Optometric Physicians Association Advocacy Committee.

 What does she enjoy most about teaching at the College of Optometry?